Lieutenant Colonel Donnell was born in Elkhart, Indiana, graduated from Elkhart Baptist Christian

 Major Oscar Martinez enlisted in the Marine Corps in April 1995 and attended Recruit Training at

-Sergeant Major Nicholson reported to Marine Corps Recruit Depot Parris Island, South Carolina, in
+Sergeant Major Bell arrived at Marine Corps Recruit Depot (MCRD) Parris Island, South Carolina on

 The Unit, Personal and Family Readiness Program (UPFRP) is a unit centric program, guided by the Family Readiness Command Team that reinforces the relationship between the unit and the services relevant to the unit, the unit members, and their families.
 The primary goal of UPFRP is to empower Marines and family members, providing them the opportunities to not just survive but to thrive while taking on the challenges of the military lifestyle.
 The program is supported by Deployment Readiness Coordinators (DRC) or Uniformed Readiness Coordinators (URC) who implement the Commander's family readiness vision, manage the tenets of the UPFRP, and assist unit Marines, Sailors and families maintain a constant state of family readiness.